-Roles and responsibilities will be clearly identified and defined, including, if required, health and safety champions and these will be communicated to the organisation.
+Roles and responsibilities will be clearly identified, defined and discharged as per legal requirements.
+Including, if required, health and safety champions identified.
+These will be decided upon in conjunction with the organisation.

 Monitoring procedures, for example health and safety checklists and accident investigation procedures and forms can be developed by Corporate OHS.

 Corporate OHS can develop a management review process to ensure the system remains up to date and relevant.

 By developing these arrangements an organisation will mitigate the health and safety risks to their organisation, including: